seiyamatsumoto13/seiyamatsumoto13/README.md

 ### Key Insights

-Bus is more reliable than we expected and of course it is way cheaper, thus we can recommed to use it instead of calling rideshare service immediately.
+Bus service is more reliable than we initially expected and significantly cheaper.
+Therefore, we recommend considering the bus before calling a rideshare service.

 **Average Travel Time**

-Bus: ~23.9 minutes
+Bus: 23.9 minutes
-Rideshare: ~20.1 minutes
+Rideshare: 20.1 minutes

 **Average Cost**
 Bus: $2.25
-Rideshare: ~$24
+Rideshare: $24.20

 Rideshare tends to be slightly faster but significantly more expensive.
+Since travel time differences were smaller than expected, we further analyzed the reliability of bus and rideshare services.

+---

+### Final Thoughts

+The goal of this project was to provide clear and practical insights into transportation choices for the University of Chicago community traveling from Hyde Park to Downtown Chicago.
+- We can recommend “bus” as it’s more reliable than we expected
+- The optimal choice may also depend on factors such as group size, luggage, urgency, and time of day.

 ---